Cannabis Made Clear

 Provincial and territorial authorities also have their own legislation for impaired driving.
 They can impose immediate short-term licence suspensions, longer-term suspensions and bigger fines, and make offenders attend education or rehabilitation programs.

-The law, however, is very clear on what constitutes impaired driving, and there are three prohibited levels for THC:
+The law, however, is very clear on what constitutes impaired driving, and there are three prohibited levels for tetrahydrocannabinol (THC):

 • THC levels between 2 and 5 nanograms (ng) per 1 mL of blood are considered impaired.